CIBC-Internal/metis-4.0.3/README.md

 # metis-4.0.3
-This is a library used across the several GPUTUM solvers: FEM, Eikonal, and LevelSet.
+This is a math library used across the several GPUTUM solvers: FEM, Eikonal, and LevelSet.

 Instructions
 ============